ismaelrami/Active-Object-Implementation/README.md

 # Active Object Pattern Implementation
 An implementation of Active Object Pattern to enable asyncronicity on java project.

-Test on simple java project to display random genrated numbers on differents displayer using two synchronization strategies:
+Test on simple java project, that implemented asynchronous observer pattern to display random genrated numbers on differents displayer using two synchronization strategies:
    - Atomic
    - Sequential